therealnicoroshi/modlist/README.md

 In the MCM Menu:

-SkyUI-
+SkyUI:

 Set 3D Item to H= 24, and Scale to 1.2.

 Set Item Card to H= - 225.

-Show Player in Menus-
+Show Player in Menus:

 X Offset = 50

-TrueHUD-
+TrueHUD:

 Set X to - 0.125 for Player Widget.